 Abraham David Sobel was born on September 29, 1909 and died on his 98th birthday.
 Mark Sobel, ASIP's Executive Officer, has established the Abraham David Sobel-ASIP Education Fund to perpetuate his father's lifelong interest in supporting education and training for young scientists.
 The Fund is used to support education and mentorship of trainee members of the ASIP.

-To date, individuals and institutions/organizations have contributed over $50,000 to the A.D.
+To date, 97 individuals and 7 institutions/organizations have contributed over $63,000 to the A.D.
 Sobel - ASIP Education Fund.
-Funds have supported trainee travel to attend the ASIP Annual Meeting at Experimental Biology, the Italian Society of Pathology (SIP) Congress (SIP is an affiliate of ASIP), and the ASIP Summer Academy.
-The Fund also supports the newly established ASIP Excellence in Science Award, which recognizes outstanding achievements at the earliest stages of a career in biomedical research.
+Funds have supported trainee travel to attend the ASIP Annual Meeting at Experimental Biology, the Italian Society of Pathology (SIP) Congress (SIP is an affiliate of ASIP), the ASIP Summer Academy, and the Marcos Rojkind-ASIP Trainee Travel Award.
+The Fund also supports the newly established ASIP Young Scientist Leadership Award (formerly the ASIP Excellence in Science Award), which recognizes outstanding achievements at the earliest stages of a career in biomedical research with an emphasis on volunteerism.

 | Mark E. Sobel